alpacahq/user-docs/content/orders/_index.md

 In order to submit a buy order and have it accepted, your account must have sufficient buying power.
-Alpaca calculates the value of a buy order as the order's limit price (in the case of market orders, the limit price is 5% above the current market price as noted above) multiplied by the order's quantity.
+Alpaca calculates the value of a buy order as the order's limit price (in the case of market orders, the limit price is 2.5% to 4% above the current market price as noted above) multiplied by the order's quantity.
 The value of the order is then checked against your available cash balance to determine if it can be accepted.
 Please note that your available cash balance is reduced by other open (pending) buy orders, while sell orders do not add to your available cash balance until they have executed.